avabs/avabs.github.io/AZ-204/Azure_Services.md

 - Azure Event Grid routes the ingested events to event handlers
 - IoT Edge lets you run code on the client side which could be useful for firmware upgrades etc. These are done with the help of Azure IoT edge runtime.

 - Azure Service Bus is more generalized Event hub.
+It is the messaging communication channel between the application and the services.
+    - Topic and Subscription works differently from the Queue, One publishes message to a topic which get distriuted to mutliple subscriber of it, wherein Queue provides processing of a single message by reciever.

 ### Azure Messaging Service